PHOM Indicator Profile Report of Prediabetes

-Why Is This Important?The threshold for a clinical diagnosis of diabetes is 126 mg/dL (note that a diagnosis for diabetes generally requires at least two blood sugar tests for confirmation of the diagnosis).
-The American Diabetes Association defines "prediabetes" as a fasting plasma glucose level between 100 mg/dL and 125 mg/dL.
-A1C tests are commonly used for diagnosing prediabetes (greater than or equal to 5.7% and less than 6.5%).
+Why Is This Important?The American Diabetes Association defines "prediabetes" as a fasting plasma glucose level between 100 mg/dL and 125 mg/dL.
+A1C tests are commonly used for diagnosing prediabetes.
+A1C levels greater than or equal to 5.7% and less than 6.5% are used to indicate prediabetes.
 Another test used is the Oral Glucose Tolerance Test.
 Values between 140 mg/dL and 199 mg/dL indicate prediabetes.
-Diabetes can be a serious, deadly, and costly disease.
-Although blood sugar levels for prediabetes do not meet the clinical threshold for a diagnosis of diabetes, individuals with prediabetes still have an increased risk for type 2 diabetes, heart disease, and stroke.
-These individuals are at a greatly elevated risk for developing diabetes; however, many of them are unaware of their condition.
-Approximately half of individuals diagnosed with prediabetes progress to overt diabetes within ten years.
-Steps can be taken to prevent progression.
-Simple lifestyle changes, such as losing weight, eating more fruits and vegetables, and increasing physical activity, can reduce the risk of conversion to type 2 diabetes.
-In simple terms, prediabetes is what precedes diabetes.
-And, if you don't change some behaviors, you may get diabetes.
+Although blood sugar levels for prediabetes do not meet the clinical threshold for a diagnosis of diabetes, individuals with prediabetes still have an increased risk for heart disease, stroke, and type 2 diabetes.
+However, many people with prediabetes are unaware of their condition.
+Once individuals are aware of that they have prediabetes and of their increased risk of developing diabetes and cardiovascular complications, they can make the necessary lifestyle changes to prevent or at least delay progression to type 2 diabetes.
+Steps can be taken to prevent progression to diabetes.
+Simple lifestyle changes, such as losing weight, eating more fruits and vegetables, and increasing physical activity, can reduce the risk of developing type 2 diabetes.
+Without making lifestyle changes, approximately half of individuals diagnosed with prediabetes progress to diabetes within ten years.
 More information about the clinical thresholds for prediabetes can be found at [http://www.diabetes.org/diabetes-basics/diagnosis].

 State Target: 7.2 new cases per 1,000 population aged 18 to 84 years